What is PRK?

 What To Expect during PRK surgery

-The majority of PRK procedures are conducted in no more than ten minutes.
-In some cases, we might advise waiting a week or two between procedures for each eye.
-Before the procedure, a member of our team will fully anesthetize the eye with no-sting eye drops to facilitate a painless experience, and then a suction device will be positioned over the eye to keep it from blinking.
+The majority of PRK procedures at Wang Vision Institute are conducted in about ten minutes.
+Before the procedure, a member of our team will fully anesthetize the eye with eye drops to facilitate a painless experience, and then a suction device will be positioned over the eye to keep it from blinking.
 The PRK technique mirrors LASIK for the first steps.
 The most significant difference with PRK is that a corneal flap isn't created.
-Instead, the epithelium of the eye is totally removed and discarded so that our eye surgeons, Dr. Frenkel and Dr. Wang, can correct the curve of the underlying cornea.
-Following the procedure, patients need to use a protective bandage contact lens to keep the eye safe while the epithelium grows back.
-The epithelium typically regenerates in about two weeks; therefore, the full recovery process is a bit longer compared to other laser vision correction surgery methods.
+Instead, a portion of the epithelium of the eye is removed so that our eye surgeons can reshape the cornea.
+Following the procedure, the surgeon places a protective bandage contact lens to keep the eye safe, during the healing process, while the epithelium grows back.
+The epithelium typically regenerates in about a week; therefore, the full recovery process is a bit longer compared to other laser vision correction surgery methods.

 How long is recovery after PRK?